Alex Parsons (soccer, born 2000)

-Alex Parsons (born 6 January 2000) is an Australian professional footballer who plays as a forward for Sydney FC.
+Alex Parsons (born 6 January 2000) is an Australian professional soccer player who plays as a forward for Cliftonville.

 Club career

 Youth career

 Parsons played his youth career at Western Spirit before joining the Queensland Academy of Sport.

 Western Pride

 Parsons joined Western Pride in 2017, scoring regularly for the under-20 side, and making his senior debut late in the season.

 Brisbane Roar

 Parsons joined Central Coast Mariners for the 2019–20 Y-League season.
 He left to join Brisbane Roar's NPL Queensland side for the 2020 season.

 Parsons made his professional debut on 29 December 2020 against Melbourne City, coming on as a substitute for his former Western Pride clubmate Dylan Wenzel-Halls.

+After two seasons in which he made 32 appearances in all competitions, Parsons left the club in May 2022 at the conclusion of his contract.

+Sydney FC

+In August 2022, Parsons signed a two-year contract with Sydney FC.

+Return to Brisbane Roar

+In July 2023, Parsons returned to Brisbane Roar.

+Cliftonville

+In February 2025, Cliftonville announced the signing of Parsons.